Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-Whether you’re a hunter, an apartment dwelling individual, or a family with a large home, you’ll find the Jindo to be an excellent companion, friend, and beloved family member.
-These dogs are highly intelligent and as faithful as a pet could be.
-They’re also highly adaptable, equally well-suited for a variety of lifestyles.
+Whether you’re a hunter, an apartment resident, or a family with a large home, you’ll find the Jindo an excellent companion, friend, and beloved family member.
+They are highly intelligent and as faithful as a pet could be.
+They’re also highly adaptable and equally well-suited for a variety of lifestyles.

-Your Jindo will need lots of attention from you, but it won’t need much exercise, which is why they do well in apartments.
-But take care to socialize your Jindo early and often or you might end up with an aggressive dog that has an incredibly high prey drive.
-Not a great combination when other people’s pets come near!
+Your Jindo will need lots of attention from you, but they don’t need much exercise, which is why they do well in apartments.
+But take care to socialize your Jindo early and often, or you might end up with an aggressive dog with an incredibly high prey drive.
+It’s not a great combination when other people’s pets approach you!

 Related Read: